What is an MSN Degree?

 Licensed registered nurses who want to “advance their knowledge and career opportunities” can streamline their education through RN-to-BSN or RN-to-MSN pathway, said Bombard.

-An accelerated master’s is another way to speed the process of becoming an MSN.
+An accelerated master’s is another way to speed up the process of becoming an MSN.
 These programs are for students with non-nursing bachelor's degrees.
 Through the program, they become eligible to sit for the NCLEX to become an RN and continue through the program to earn an MSN.

 How Does Studying Nursing Online Work?